Marathon, Ontario: Demographics

-Economy and transportation
+Economy

 Marathon's resource economy was built on pulp, most recently managed by Marathon Pulp Inc. On February 12, 2009, Marathon Pulp Inc. announced an indefinite shutdown that eliminated hundreds of jobs from the region, and negatively impacted Marathon's tax base and its local economy.
+As of 2021 the mill has been demolished.

 Starting in the mid-1980s Marathon's economy expanded to include gold mining.
 The Hemlo Operations included three gold mining operations: Williams, David Bell and Golden Giant mines.
 In 2009, Vancouver-based Teck Cominco mining company sold its 50% share of Williams and David Bell to its investing partner, Barrick Gold Corporation, while Golden Giant was decommissioned in 2005.
-Golden Giant mine is now owned by Barrick Gold Corporation and is now part of David Bell mine.

 Marathon is the centre of commerce for the rural region in which it is situated.
 It boasts the largest indoor shopping mall between Thunder Bay and Sault Ste.
 Marie, and one of only three Canadian Tire department stores in the region.